-- (86) On about 29 August 2012 a member of the Afghan Army, Sergeant Hekmatullah (Hekmatullah), opened fire at Patrol Base Wahab killing three Australian soldiers and injuring two others. - (87) In about the period 29 August 2012 to early September 2012 the Applicant and the troop of which he was a member conducted a mission in a village in the north-west of the Oruzgan province in search of Hekmatullah. - (88) [Set out in the Confidential Annexure to the Defence]. - (89) [Set out in the Confidential Annexure to the Defence]. - (90) One of the detainees (Afghan Male 4) was a civilian who had a young girl with him.
+- (86) On about 29 August 2012 a member of the Afghan Army, Sergeant Hekmatullah (Hekmatullah), opened fire at Patrol Base Wahab killing three Australian soldiers and injuring two others. - (87) In about the period 29 August 2012 to early September 2012 the Applicant and the troop of which he was a member conducted a mission in a village in the north-west of the Oruzgan province in search of Hekmatullah. - (88) [Set out in the Confidential Annexure to the Defence].

+- (89) [Set out in the Confidential Annexure to the Defence]. - (90) One of the detainees (Afghan Male 4) was a civilian who had a young girl with him.
 The Applicant asked Afghan Male 4 in substance if the girl was his daughter and what her name was.
-Afghan Male 4 responded in substance that the girl was his daughter

-- but hesitated in giving her name.
-The Applicant then grabbed Afghan Male 4 by the front of his clothing, picked him up and forcefully pushed his head into the mud wall of the compound one or two times. - (91) In the circumstances, by his conduct with respect to Afghan Male 4, the Applicant breached Common Article 3 in that his conduct constituted violence to the person and/or cruel treatment. - (a) [deleted] - (b) [deleted] - (92) In the circumstances, the Applicant's conduct with respect to Afghan Male 4 constituted an unlawful assault.
+Afghan Male 4 responded in substance that the girl was his daughter but hesitated in giving her name.
+The Applicant then grabbed Afghan Male 4 by the front of his clothing, picked him up and forcefully pushed his head into the mud wall of the compound one or two times. - (91) In the circumstances, by his conduct with respect to Afghan Male 4, the Applicant breached Common Article 3 in that his conduct constituted violence to the person and/or cruel treatment.÷ - (a) Articles 3, 13 and 17 of the Third-Geneva Convention; or - (b) Alternatively, Article 3 of the Fourth Geneva Convention. - (92) In the circumstances, the Applicant's conduct with respect to Afghan Male 4 constituted an unlawful assault.